Abdul-Jaweed/International-Debt-Statistics-Analysis-and-Visualization/README.md

 that provides debt to countries.

 In this project, you are going to analyze international debt data collected by The World Bank.
-The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
-You are going to find the answers to questions like: - What is the total amount of debt that is owed by the countries listed in the dataset ?
+The data-set contains information about the amount of debt (in USD) owed by developing countries across several categories.
+You are going to find the answers to questions like:

+\- What is the total amount of debt that is owed by the countries listed in the data-set ?
-- Which country owns the maximum amount of debt and what does that amount look like ? - What is the average amount of debt owed by countries across different debt indicators ?
+- Which country owns the maximum amount of debt and what does that amount look like ?

+\- What is the average amount of debt owed by countries across different debt indicators ?

 The data used in this project is provided by [The World Bank](https://www.worldbank.org/en/home).
 It contains both national and regional